Best Time to Post on Facebook in Australia (2026)

 What is the best time to post on Facebook in Australia?

 9 PM Sydney time (AEST/AEDT) is the single strongest hour in our current dataset, with 9 PM, 10 PM and 8 PM forming the top three windows.
-Treat these as windows, not deadlines — performance within an hour either side is typically similar.
+Treat these as windows, not deadlines.
+Performance within an hour either side is typically similar.

 Should I schedule in Sydney time (AEST/AEDT) if my followers are spread across Australia?

 Yes, as a starting point.
 Sydney time (AEST/AEDT) is the anchor timezone for Australia's largest audience concentration.
-If your own analytics show followers clustered elsewhere, shift the windows by the timezone difference — the shape of the curve matters more than its absolute position.
+If your own analytics show followers clustered elsewhere, shift the windows by the timezone difference.
+The shape of the curve matters more than its absolute position.

 Where does this data come from?